Contribution Activities Information

 Requirements

 To be eligible for an AMEB Award (Bronze, Silver, or Gold), participants must complete the required Contribution Activities over the recommended 6-month time period (at least).
+When submitting their Contribution Activities, we recommend participants write these descriptions in their own words, as this self-reflection is a valuable part of their personal development.
 Participants must also record their hours to meet the minimum time Requirements for each Award.

 Check out each Award page for more detailed information.